-Malikology is the Fraternity’s interpretation of the "science of manhood."
-The acronym MALIK: Manhood, Achievement, Leadership, Integrity, Knowledge.
-It is a synthesis of science, history, philosophy, and African Diasporic cultural values and practices about the nature, purpose, direction, function and responsibility of manhood.
+MALIKology is the Fraternity’s interpretation of the "science of manhood."
+The acronym MALIK is represented as Manhood, Achievement, Leadership, Integrity, and Knowledge.
+It is a synthesis of science, history, philosophy, and cultural values and practices from the African Diaspora about the nature, purpose, direction, function, and responsibility of manhood.

 Furthermore, MALIK Fraternity, Inc. implements and uses African symbolism in the development of its rituals, protocols, procedures, governance structure, and fraternal/corporate culture.
 The organization draws from the languages and cultural symbols of all historically recognized peoples of the African Diaspora, which includes that of the Afro-Latino.
 A primary example of this is the presenting of new members with African (Swahili), Taíno, or Aztec names, which befitted their characteristics during their Rites of Passage (intake) process.